stripe/carbon-removal-source-materials/README.md

 # Stripe Climate Carbon Removal Purchases - Source Materials

 > Appendix to https://stripe.com/newsroom/news/spring-21-carbon-removal-purchases.
+>
+> We announced our Spring 2021 purchases via an online Demo Day event, where you can hear directly from each of the 6 projects as well as a discussion with some of our expert reviewers.
+A recording is [available here](https://www.youtube.com/watch?v=FIzS7gCydY8), and is freely shareable.

 These materials form the basis of our carbon removal purchases.
 We're releasing them to the public, under a [Creative Commons CC0](https://creativecommons.org/publicdomain/zero/1.0/) license, to promote transparency and knowledge-sharing in the field.